 The Reykjanes Peninsula is located at the southwestern part of the island.
 There is an active volcanic system under the surface of the peninsula.
 You will visit geothermal areas, lava caves and will be right in the middle between two continents.

 The peninsula is very accessible all year round and most of the attractions are just a quick ride away from the Keflavik International Airport, which is also in Reykjanes.
 Just one hour away from the capital, Reykjanes is the country’s most interesting geological location with plenty of bird life, astonishing cliffs, and black sand beaches.

 Reykjanes Unesco global Geopark

-This peninsula is a geopark on its own and only here the Atlantic Ridge is visible above the sea level.
+This peninsula is a geopark on its own and only here the Mid-Atlantic Ridge is visible above the sea level.
 Many important geological formations have been created here such as volcanoes but don’t worry, the last eruptions ended around AD 1250.
 Lava stacks are common as well as craters.
 Earthquakes are frequent here because f the spreading of the two plates although they are minor and we can’t even feel them most f the times.